SAP/luigi/client-frameworks-support/testing-utilities/README.md

 # Luigi Testing Utilities

-The Luigi Testing Utilities are a set of auxiliary functions used to enhance the user experience while testing Luigi-based micro frontends.
+The [Luigi Testing Utilities](https://github.com/SAP/luigi/tree/main/client-frameworks-support/testing-utilities) are a set of auxiliary functions used to enhance the user experience while testing Luigi-based micro frontends.
 The functions abstract away Luigi-specific logic from the tester so that it is easier for them to mock and assert Luigi functionality.

 ## LuigiMockUtil
-This class contains certain utility helper functions needed when writing [protractor-based](https://www.npmjs.com/package/protractor) e2e tests.
+Since version 2.9.0 this class contains certain utility helper functions needed when writing e2e tests with Cypress or Protractor.
 You can simply import this module into you project and then use an instance of it to test micro frontend functionality.
+Before version 2.9.0 this class could only be used for [protractor-based](https://www.npmjs.com/package/protractor) e2e tests.

-### How to use the library
+## How to use the library

-### Prerequisites
+**Prerequisites:**

 _In order to use this utility library, you need to import LuigiMockModule into your Angular application's entry point.
-See more [here](https://docs.luigi-project.io/docs/framework-support-libraries/?section=luigicontextservice)._
+See more [here](https://docs.luigi-project.io/docs/framework-support-libraries/?section=luigicontextservice).
+You also have to install [Cypress](https://www.npmjs.com/package/cypress) or [Protractor](https://www.npmjs.com/package/protractor) locally as a dev dependency for your project.
+Bear in mind Protractor is deprecated in Angular since version 15._

 1. Import the library in the `package.json`: